ADOPTION APPLICATION AND PROCESS

 Q: What is the adoption fee for dogs and cats?

-A: Our adoption fee for dogs is $450.
-This goes toward the cost of veterinary care and transportation for the dog.
-Our adoption fee for cats are between $200-$300.
+A: Adoption fees may vary based on age or other factors.
+Our adoption fee for dogs is between $350- $450.
+Our adoption fee for cats is between $250-$350.
 The adoption donation goes toward the cost of veterinary care and transportation for the animal.
 All of our animals are spayed/neutered (unless they are a very young puppy or kitten), fully vetted, and vaccinated.

 Q: I saw one of your dog's or cat's picture, and I would be interested in meeting this precious angel.
 What should I do?

 A: The first step is to complete the appropriate dog application or cat application (found under tabs above).
 The questions and reference checks are designed to ensure our dogs and cats go to their perfect forever homes and also help us work together to find the best match for you.
 Our application process includes calling two personal references who are not related to you, as well as veterinary and landlord references, if applicable.
-We strive to get back to you within 24 hours of receiving the completed application should we have any questions.
+We strive to get back to you within 48 hours of receiving the completed application should we have any questions.
+Please understand our adoption coordinators are all volunteers with full-time jobs and families; highly sought-after pups/cats may see delays in application processing.

 If an application is accepted, we will then set up a meet and greet for you and the adoptable dog or cat.
 Everyone who lives in your home must be present.
 If all goes well, we can finalize the adoption within 24 hours and you can bring home your new family member!